nikomatsakis/babysteps/source/_posts/2012-07-30-type-inference-in-spidermonkey.markdown

 Now so long as that string is never actually read, the type set `D.e` continues to store only an integer, but every access to the property will check for a string.
 Once a string is actually *observed*, the type set updates itself.
+At that point, the type set `D.e` will contain both `str` and `int`.
+This will cause code that relied on `D.e` being only an integer (such as the addition above) to be invalidated.

-This triggers a certain amount of propagation based on a constraint graph generated from the code.
-I don't *fully* understand the constraint graph in detail yet, but my high-level understanding is that the TI analysis code constructs a constraint graph based on the JS source.
-When new values appear in a type set, these will sometimes be propagated into other type sets, or they may trigger new barriers.
-Basically there are various heuristics that determine whether a value is eagerly propagated from one type set to another or whether the propagation merely triggers a new type barrier.
+Updates to type sets also triggers a certain amount of propagation based on a traditional static constraint graph generated from the code.
+I don't *fully* understand the constraint graph in detail yet.
+One thing I do know is that, unlike a static constraint graph, it contains two sorts of edges (in reality, probably more).
+One edge is a traditional subset edge that ensures that one type set is a subset of the other.
+The second edge is a barrier edge which says "if this type set A is bigger than B, it is possible that values from A have been stored into B, so add a type barrier to watch for them".
+This is the same mechanism that we just discussed.
+Basically it's more efficient and accurate to use traditional constraint edges, but they can lead to a loss of overall precision, so there are some heuristics that guide the decision about which kind of edge to use in order to get the best overall results.

 ### Conclusion